OSU-BMBL/scDEAL/README.md

 For example, run bulkmode.py with user-defined parameters:

 ```
-$ source scDEAL/bin/activate
+source scDEAL/bin/activate
-(scDEAL) $ python bulkmodel.py --drug "I.BET.762" --dimreduce "DAE" --encoder_h_dims "256,128" --predictor_h_dims "128,64" --bottleneck 512 --data_name "GSE110894" --sampling "upsampling" --dropout 0.1 --lr 0.5 --printgene "F" -mod "new" --checkpoint "save/bulk_pre/integrate_data_GSE110894_drug_I.BET.762_bottle_512_edim_256,128_pdim_128,64_model_DAE_dropout_0.1_gene_F_lr_0.5_mod_new_sam_upsampling"
+python bulkmodel.py --drug "I.BET.762" --dimreduce "DAE" --encoder_h_dims "256,128" --predictor_h_dims "128,64" --bottleneck 512 --data_name "GSE110894" --sampling "upsampling" --dropout 0.1 --lr 0.5 --printgene "F" -mod "new" --checkpoint "save/bulk_pre/integrate_data_GSE110894_drug_I.BET.762_bottle_512_edim_256,128_pdim_128,64_model_DAE_dropout_0.1_gene_F_lr_0.5_mod_new_sam_upsampling"

 ```

 This step takes the expression profile of bulk RNA-Seq and the drug response annotations as input.
 It will train a drug sensitivity predictor for the drug "I.BET.762."
 The output model will be stored in the directory "save/models."
-The prefix of the model's file name will be "bulk_predictor_ae_" and its full name will be dependent on parameters that users insert.
+The prefix of the model's file name will be "bulk_predictor_ae_" and its full name will be dependent on the parameters that users insert.
 In this case.
 The file name of the bulk model will be "save/bulk_pre/integrate_data_GSE110894_drug_I.BET.762_bottle_512_edim_256,128_pdim_128,64_model_DAE_dropout_0.1_gene_F_lr_0.5_mod_new_sam_upsampling".
 For all available drug names, please refer to the columns names of files: ALL_label_binary_wf.csv.

-For the transfer learning, we provide a built-in testing case of acute myeloid leukemia cells [Bell et al.](https://doi.org/10.1038/s41467-019-10652-9) accessed from Gene Expression Omnibus (GEO) accession [GSE110894](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE110894).
+For the transfer learning, we provide a built-in testing case of acute myeloid leukemia cells [Bell](https://doi.org/10.1038/s41467-019-10652-9) et al.](https://doi.org/10.1038/s41467-019-10652-9) accessed from Gene Expression Omnibus (GEO) accession [GSE110894](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE110894).
 The training time for the cases are:

 ```
-(scDEAL) $ python scmodel.py --sc_data "GSE110894" --dimreduce "DAE" --drug "I.BET.762" --bulk_h_dims "256,128" --bottleneck 512 --predictor_h_dims "128,64" --dropout 0.1 --printgene "F" -mod "new" --lr 0.5 --printgene "F" -mod "new" --checkpoint "save/sc_pre/integrate_data_GSE110894_drug_I.BET.762_bottle_512_edim_256,128_pdim_128,64_model_DAE_dropout_0.1_gene_F_lr_0.5_mod_new_sam_upsampling_DaNN.pkl"
+python scmodel.py --sc_data "GSE110894" --dimreduce "DAE" --drug "I.BET.762" --bulk_h_dims "256,128" --bottleneck 512 --predictor_h_dims "128,64" --dropout 0.1 --printgene "F" -mod "new" --lr 0.5 --printgene "F" -mod "new" --checkpoint "save/sc_pre/integrate_data_GSE110894_drug_I.BET.762_bottle_512_edim_256,128_pdim_128,64_model_DAE_dropout_0.1_gene_F_lr_0.5_mod_new_sam_upsampling_DaNN.pkl"
 ```
 This step trains the scDEAL model and predicts the sensitivity of I-BET-762 of the input scRNA-Seq data from GSE110984.
 Remember that the dimension of the encoder and predictor should be identical (--bulk_h_dims "256,128" --bottleneck 512) in two steps.
 Other applicable drugs and their resistance can be viewed from the table provided in the file:
 [ALL_label_binary_wf.csv](https://portland-my.sharepoint.com/:u:/r/personal/junyichen8-c_my_cityu_edu_hk/Documents/scDEAL/0319/scDEAL.zip?csf=1&web=1&e=Bbul9m)